stormpath/stormpath-sdk-java/README.md

         .setCacheManager(cacheManager);
         .build();

+In both cases, the Stormpath Java SDK will store resource data in separate cache regions.
+Each region is named after a resource interface for which it caches data, e.g. `"com.stormpath.sdk.account.Account"`, allowing for custom caching rules per resource type.
+This gives you finer control of resource caching behavior based on your preferences/needs.

 *Query Support*

 Two new query mechanisms were introduced - you choose which you want to use based on your preference and/or JVM language.

--- [Fluent](http://en.wikipedia.org/wiki/Fluent_interface) and type-safe query DSL: If you're using a type-safe language, you will find this useful.
+1. [Fluent](http://en.wikipedia.org/wiki/Fluent_interface) and type-safe query DSL: If you're using a type-safe language, you will find this convenient, especially when using an IDE that auto-completes.
+You'll find writing valid queries fast!
 For example:

         import static com.stormpath.sdk.account.Accounts.*;
         ...

         application.getAccounts(where(
             surname().containsIgnoreCase("Smith"))
             .and(givenName().eqIgnoreCase("John"))
             .orderBySurname().descending()
             .withGroups(10, 10) //resource expansion
             .offsetBy(20)
             .limitTo(25));

--- Map-based query methods.
+2. Map-based query methods.
 These are not type safe, but might be desirable for some, maybe those using dynamically typed languages.
 The map key/value pairs are simply REST API query parameters and values.
 For example, the same results of the above fluent query could be achieved as follows in Groovy:

         application.getAccounts [surname: '*Smith*', givenName: 'John',
                                  orderBy: 'surname desc', expand: 'groups(10,10)'
                                  offset: 20, limit: 25]

 *JavaDoc*